Solar Storm Visible as far south as The South - Another Round Arrives Tonight

 The reason?
 The sun is undergoing a dramatic magnetic shift.
 Every 11 years, its poles reverse, creating intense magnetic twists and disturbances that fuel these vivid light shows.

 Aurora lovers, rejoice!
-The Space Weather Prediction Center correctly said Tuesday, November 11th, aurora chances could be seen as far south as Alabama and California.
+The Space Weather Prediction Center correctly said Tuesday, November 11th, that aurora chances could be seen as far south as Alabama and California.
 Space weather forecasters predict more dazzling displays AGAIN Wednesday night into Thursday.

 ANOTHER coronal mass ejection (CME) is expected to arrive at and impact the Earth with the potential for elevated geomagnetic response, AKA: more auroras.
 As of 1 pm ET on November 12th, the SWPC issued a Geomagnetic Storm Watch of G4 or higher, the same alert level issued for Tuesday night into Wednesday!